Have Questions?

 Delaware Valley Hospital is 7 miles from Hamden, New York

-Delaware Valley Hospital is dedicated to assisting anyone with an alcohol or drug abuse issue in Hamden and within the surrounding neighborhoods find complete recovery.
+Delaware Valley Hospital is dedicated to assisting anyone with an alcohol or drug abuse issue in Hamden, NY. and within the surrounding neighborhoods find complete recovery.
 It offers several services - such as long term addiction treatment programs, short term rehab centers, inpatient drug rehab facilities, inpatient detoxification facilities, outpatient counseling and others - in line with its belief of the addiction treatment and rehabilitation modalities that work in recovery.
 This addiction treatment center also believes that clients require individual treatment and care to be able to maintain their sobriety.

 As such, Delaware Valley Hospital specializes in 12-step facilitation approach, cognitive/behavior therapy, substance abuse counseling approach, individual psychotherapy, behavior modification, rational emotive behavioral therapy and more.
 Similarly, it accepts clients who are clients referred from the court/judicial system, persons with post-traumatic stress disorder, treatment for spanish-speaking clients, seniors or older adults, child care for clients children, social skills development, and others.
 This alcohol and drug treatment program uses treatment methods that can assist clients to maintain lasting and permanent sobriety from the substances of abuse that they have used in the past.